 Whether the season is moving from summer to fall or winter to spring, you will want to maintain a seasonal menu in your restaurant or bar.
 Having a seasonal menu can give your business a better means to reach your customers and take advantage of the seasonal prices available.

-With that in mind, take a look at these ways a seasonal menu will benefit your business and keep customers satisfied.
+With that in mind, take a look at ways to create a seasonal menu that will benefit your business and keep customers satisfied.

 Does your bar serve a world-famous corned beef sandwich around St. Patrick’s Day?
-Do you get a rush of people requesting tall pints of Guinness beer?
+Do you get a rush of people requesting your patented eggnog cocktail during the holiday season?
 Then you can see the benefits of having a seasonal menu put together for your customers.

 You can take your specific location into account during these times, offering people local seasonal favorites, or your business may become famous for importing seasonal foods and beverages from other areas.